CodosaurusLLC/CodosaurusLLC.github.io/speaking/talks.md

 (title: "Write Better Software with ACRUMEN").&nbsp;
 <!-- This is completely technology-agnostic;
 in fact there is not even any code!&nbsp; -->
-I can also do this as
+I can do this as a keynote,
-a lightning talk
+a regular session,
-or a keynote.
+or a lightning talk.

 - [**Mutation testing**](https://en.wikipedia.org/wiki/Mutation_testing){:rel="nofollow" target="_new"}
 (title: "Kill All Mutants!&nbsp; (Intro to Mutation Testing)").&nbsp;